 2 - 3 lbs. flank steak

-Combine first nine ingredients in a blender or food processor and blend.
-Pour into a glass jar with good seal.
-It will keep for a couple of months in the refrigerator...and just keep getting better.
+Pour the marinade into a glass jar with good seal.
+It will keep for a month or more in the refrigerator...and just keep getting better.
 Give it a good shake before using.

 Put the flank steak in a large resealable bag, and add enough of the Chimichurri Sauce to thoroughly coat the steak.
 Squeeze all of the air out of the bag, and seal.
 Place bag on a plate and put in the refrigerator.
-Marinate for at least 2 hours, but overnight is even better.
+Marinate for at least 2 hours, or overnight.

 You can either grill or broil this flank steak.
 When your coals are hot and ready for cooking, take the flank steak out of the bag, but make sure that it still has some of the Chimichurri Sauce coating it when you put it on the grill.

-Grill or broil it to your desired doneness, being sure to get good grill marks on both sides.
+Grill or broil it to your desired doneness.
 When you take it off the grill, allow it to rest for 5 - 10 minutes.